 Step 5 – Model Updating/Calibration

-Modify, validate and finalize the a-priori FE model before calibrating it with selected data sets from the operational monitoring and load test.
-A critical issue is making sure that the model is complete, i.e. the model can explicitly simulate all of the critical loading and response mechanisms and especially the measured kinematics at the supports and boundaries of the bridge.
-The bridge dynamic characteristics such as frequencies and mode shapes that may be extracted from operating responses, displacements, tilts and strains under known-measured tire loads and at different positions will constitute various data sets to calibrate and then validate the FE model.
-There will always be a larger number of parameters to calibrate (material properties and dimensions of all elements as well as all joint, bearing, connection and boundary properties, including those at foundations) than the number of measurements, therefore one cannot expect a unique calibrated model.
-However, if a model is calibrated to mimic all of the measured input-output or load-response relations of the bridge with acceptable level of discrepancy, it may be considered suitable to serve the objectives of St-Id such as load rating, maintenance, repair or retrofit design, or renewal by reusing various elements such as foundations.
+Modify, validate and finalize the a-priori FE model by calibrating it with selected data sets from the operational monitoring and load test.
+A critical issue is making sure that the model is complete (i.e. the model can explicitly simulate all of the critical loading and response mechanisms and especially the measured kinematics at the supports and boundaries of the bridge).
+The bridge dynamic characteristics, such as frequencies and mode shapes that may be extracted from operating responses, displacements, tilts and strains will constitute possible data sets that are used to calibrate and then validate the FE model.
+Due to the large number of parameters to calibrate (material properties and dimensions of all elements as well as all joint, bearing, connection and boundary properties, including those at foundations) and the competing effect of some parameters, one cannot expect a unique calibrated model.
+However, if a model is calibrated to mimic all of the measured input-output or load-response relations of the bridge with acceptable level of discrepancy, it may be considered suitable to serve the established objectives of St-Id.

 Step 6 – Model Preparation and Rating

-Leveraging the calibrated model for the objectives of St-Id.
+A properly calibrated or validated model can be confidently leveraged to accomplish the objectives of St-Id.
 The calibrated model is especially powerful when used to identify mechanisms contributing to the bridge’s actions and the corresponding capacity.
 There are numerous mechanisms providing stiffness and contribute to the capacity of a bridge at the time of load testing, but these contributions may diminish or disappear under different environmental conditions or after several years.
 These may include but are not limited to: composite action between deck and girders, diaphragms, concrete and soil stiffness and conditions, contributions of sidewalks and barriers, locked movement systems, arching action of a slab, etc.

-Although the FE model is foremost used to compute a load rating, it can be further leveraged to simulate other loading scenarios and to gain a better understanding of the structural characteristics of the bridge.
+Although the FE model is often used to compute a load rating, it can be further leveraged to simulate other loading scenarios and to gain a better understanding of the structural characteristics of the bridge.
 The natural frequencies can be analyzed in an effort to reveal the influence of the superstructure vibrations on deck deterioration or substructure durability.
 Seismic loading can be simulated to help inform the owner of the risk of damage or failure in the event of an earthquake.
 Long term loading, such as differential temperature and settlement effects may be simulated.
 Fatigue-life may be estimated based on operational monitoring and measured responses.
 Repair sequencing can be examined to ensure construction activities do not pose a risk of damaging other elements in the bridge.
-A more detailed description of the structural identification process can be found elsewhere, but the above discussion sufficiently summarized the process.
+A more detailed description of the structural identification process can be found elsewhere, but the above discussion sufficiently summarizes the process.
 Given that a load test may be executed at the same cost but without following a St-Id framework and missing the reliability and benefits outlined above, all owners are advised to demand load testing by following the St-Id framework.

 Drexel University, 3141 Chestnut Street, Philadelphia, PA 19104, © All Rights Reserved.
 Version 3.0